wangguohao-github/project_gazebo_aruco/README.md

 Note that you will need at least 20Gb free on your system to avoid lockup.
 Graphics card and 16Gb RAM is recommended.

 Once you have Linux systems running successfully in your computer.
-You can keep on setting up the environment by following either way of Local or Docker.
+You can keep on setting up the project by following either way of Local or Docker.

 ### Local